 , within Sequoia National Park.
 The summit hike is 22 miles round trip, so possible to be completed in one long day, though camping for one night en route is a better option.
 The peak can also be reached by a shorter, primitive trail, the Mountineers Route, which along the way passes two scenic lakes (Iceberg and Upper Boy Scout), both good intermediate destinations.

 Horseshoe Meadows Road

-Forking off near the start of the Whitney Portal Road, Horseshoe Meadows Road traverses south a few miles before zig-zagging up the mountainside and into the upper valley of Cottonwood Creek
+Forking off near the start of the Whitney Portal Road, the paved Horseshoe Meadows Road traverses south a few miles before zig-zagging up the mountainside and into the upper valley of Cottonwood Creek

 , surrounded by scenery, while still pretty, that is generally more wooded and less rocky than the other routes to the north; south of here the peaks gradually lessen in height.
 The main hiking destinations are the Cottonwood Lakes

 , at the south edge of the John Muir Wilderness; other locations include Horseshoe Meadows, Cottonwood Pass, Trail Pass and Mulkey Pass.